Most & Least Innovative States

 - What skills best prepare individuals to be competitive in a changing economic landscape?

-- Which states have the most to offer to Amazon’s HQ2?
+- Which states/ cities have the most chances to get other half of Amazon’s HQ2 now?

 - In evaluating the best states for innovation, what are the top five indicators?